 Your credit card company wants to continue to make money off of your account, so generally, it will not bring your interest rate down to zero.
 However, it probably also wants to prevent you from defaulting, so it may decrease your interest rate if you make a good case.

 Ask About Qualifying for a Lower Interest Rate

 If you are unsuccessful in getting a lower interest rate by asking, you should seek more information.
 If you're being denied because of late payments, ask the representative what you can do to qualify for a lower interest rate in the future.
 You may simply need to wait longer and make payments on time in order to become eligible.

 You also can try to call again in a few weeks.
 It can't hurt to ask to be reconsidered.
 You may want to mention that you have a 0% or other low-interest card that you can transfer the money to.

 If you are successful in getting your interest rate reduced, don't stop there.
 Try again in a few months, because the company may be willing to offer an even lower interest rate.
 If you have an initial rate of 18%, they may lower it to 12%.
 When you call again they may lower it to 9%.
 This could save you a lot of money over the long term.

 But this may depend on the current financial climate, how interest rates are doing, or the state of the economy.

 Make Your Payments in Full and On Time

-- Consider taking out a consolidation loan to lower your interest rates.
-If you choose this option, you will need to stop using your credit cards completely so that you do not end up having payments on your consolidation loan and your credit cards at the same time.
+You also could take out a consolidation loan at a lower interest rate and use the loan to pay off your credit card balances.
+If you choose this option, you will need to stop using your credit cards completely so that you don't end up having payments on your consolidation loan and your credit cards at the same time.